The Scarlet Empress: Plot

-Princess Sophia Frederica is the innocent daughter of a minor East Prussian prince and an ambitious mother.
-She is brought to Russia by Count Alexei at the behest of Empress Elizabeth to marry her simple-minded nephew Grand Duke Peter.
-The overbearing Elizabeth renames her Catherine and repeatedly demands that the new bride produce a male heir to the throne, which is impossible because Peter never comes near her after their wedding night.
+Princess Sophia Frederica is the daughter of a minor East Prussian prince.
+Count Alexei brings her to Russia at the behest of Empress Elizabeth to marry her nephew Grand Duke Peter.
+Elizabeth renames her Catherine and demands that the new bride produce a male heir to the throne, which is impossible because Peter never comes near her after their wedding night.
 He spends all of his time with his mistress, his toy soldiers or his real soldiers.
-Alexei pursues Catherine relentlessly but without success.
-At dinner, he tries to pass a note to Catherine, begging for a few precious seconds with her, but Elizabeth intercepts it.
-She warns Catherine that Alexei is a womanizing heartbreaker.
+Alexei pursues Catherine without success.
+At dinner, he tries to pass a note to Catherine asking her to meet him later, but Elizabeth intercepts it.

 That night, Elizabeth sends Catherine down a secret stairway to open the door for a lover, warning her to not let him see her.
 Catherine sees that the man is Alexei and, shaken and angry, hurls a miniature that he had given her out the window.
-She enters the garden to retrieve it and is stopped by a handsome lieutenant who is on guard duty for the first time.
-When Catherine tells him whom she is, he initially does not believe her and begins to flirt with her.
-She suddenly throws her arms around his neck, they kiss and she surrenders to him.
+She enters the garden to retrieve it and is stopped by Lieutenant Dmitri, who is on guard duty for the first time.
+When Catherine mentions who she is, he initially does not believe her and begins to flirt with her.
+The two eventually have sex.
 Months later, all of Russia, with the exception of Peter, celebrates as Catherine gives birth to a son.
-Elizabeth promptly takes charge of the boy's care and sends the exhausted Catherine a magnificent necklace.
+Elizabeth takes charge of the boy's care and sends Catherine a necklace.

 Elizabeth is in failing health.
 Peter plans to remove Catherine from court, perhaps by killing her.
-However, Catherine has become self-assured, sensual and cynical.
-She has devoted herself to learning how things work in Russia and is utterly unwilling to be preempted.
+However, Catherine has become self-assured and cynical.
+She has devoted herself to learning how things work in Russia and is unwilling to be preempted.
 The archimandrite is worried by the thought of Peter on the throne and offers Catherine his help, but she demurs, saying that she has "weapons that are far more powerful than any political machine" he can mobilize.
-Although the nation has been commanded to be in deep prayer for the dying Elizabeth Catherine is playing blind man's bluff with her ladies in waiting; she is lavishing kisses on the assembled soldiers when the bells toll for Elizabeth's passing.
+Although the nation has been commanded to be in deep prayer for the dying Elizabeth, Catherine plays blind man's bluff with her ladies in waiting and lavishes kisses on the assembled soldiers when the bells toll for Elizabeth's passing.
 Peter taunts Elizabeth's corpse as she lies in state, saying that it is now his turn to rule.